LIFE STORY

 But the outbreak of the 1950-53 Korean War led the US to about-turn its position over China’s claim to Taiwan.
 Any move by Beijing in the Taiwan Straits would be seen as hostile, it said.

-And with Beijing having to move its troops to north China to defend against a Korean War US incursion there could be no immediate move against Taiwan anyway.
+And with Beijing having to move its troops to north China to defend against a Korean War, US incursion, there could be no immediate move against Taiwan anyway.

 But for that Korean War diversion (in no way Beijing’s fault) Taiwan would have been returned to China in 1950-51.